computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

 on how to set up an express server on GAE can be easily adapted for the headless-wp-starter Next.js server.

-Add a simple app.yaml specifying the node rumtime:
+Add a one-line app.yaml specifying the node rumtime:

 ```yaml
 runtime: nodejs8
 ```

-Change `frontend/server.js` from listening on hardcoded port 3000 to use the port provided by GAE via the `PORT` env variable:
+Change `frontend/server.js` to listen port provided by GAE via the `PORT` env variable:

 ```js
 // Listen to the App Engine-specified port, or 3000 otherwise